davisanc/AzureSecurityLabs/README.md

 1. Redeem your Azure Passes and activate your credit
 2. Configuration needed before starting the labs
 3. Deploy the solution
-4. Lab 1-  Protecting the Network Perimeter – NSG (Network security groups)
+4. Lab 1 - Protecting the Network Perimeter – NSG (Network Security Groups)
 5. Lab 2 - Azure Networking logs
-6. Lab 3 – Control outbound security traffic with Azure Firewall
+6. Lab 3 - Control outbound security traffic with Azure Firewall
-7. Lab 4 – Protecting the Web Application - Application Gateway and WAF (Web Application Firewall)
+7. Lab 4 - Protecting the Web Application - Application Gateway and WAF (Web Application Firewall)
-8. Lab 5 – Understand your application security posture in Azure -Azure Security Center for security recommendations
+8. Lab 5 - Understand your application security posture in Azure - Azure Security Center for security recommendations
-9. Lab 6 – Storage Security – Encryption at Rest - Apply disk encryption to a running VM
+9. Lab 6 - Storage Security – Encryption at Rest - Apply disk encryption to a running VM
-10. Lab 7 – Extending your Data Centre to Azure in a secure way – Site to Site VPN Access
+10. Lab 7 - Extending your Data Centre to Azure in a secure way – Site to Site VPN Access
-11. Lab 8: Azure Active Directory Role-Based Access Control
+11. Lab 8 - Azure Active Directory Role-Based Access Control
-12. Lab 9: Enable DDoS protection for your resources
+12. Lab 9 - Enable DDoS protection for your resources

 ## 1. Redeem your Azure Passes if you will use your Personal Microsoft Account

-*Note: We recommend using an enterprise subscription with a working account that have privileges to create resources.
-There are some labs on this guide that require the use or 3rd party Virtual Machines that don’t allow the use of Azure pass credits.
-In order to minimise costs we will enable ‘auto’shutdown’ of virtual machines.*
+*Note: We recommend using an Enterprise Subscription with a working account that has privileges to create resources.
+There are some labs on this guide that require the use of 3rd party Virtual Machines that do not allow the use of Azure Pass credits.
+In order to minimise costs we will enable ‘auto’shutdown’ of Virtual Machines.*

 Make sure you have a working Microsoft account that you can use to redeem the Azure pass

-Open a browser in private/incognito mode and go to https://microsoftazurepass.com
+Open a browser in Private/Incognito mode and go to https://microsoftazurepass.com

 ![image or redeem](/images/redeem-your-azure-pass.PNG)

-Login with your personal account, confirm your details and click next
+Login with your personal account, confirm your details and click **Next**

 Enter the promo code of your Azure Pass